cilium/cilium/Documentation/network/standalone.rst

   [...]

 In this case the frontend address is the publicly accessible IP address of the gateway node itself.
-If a different IPv4 VIP is being used, then these need to be announced to the network through BGP daemons such as FRR.
+If a different IPv4 VIP is being used, then it would need to be announced to the network through BGP daemons such as FRR.

 The NAT46 gateway node translates the original IPv4 inbound request to the